Robert Hughes (critic): As an art critic

 Hughes, an aspiring artist and poet, abandoned his university endeavours to become first a cartoonist and then an art critic for the Sydney periodical The Observer, edited by Donald Horne.
-Hughes was briefly involved in the original Sydney version of Oz magazine and wrote art criticism for Nation and The Sunday Mirror.
+Hughes was briefly involved in the original Sydney version of Oz magazine and wrote art criticism for Nation and the Sunday Mirror.

 In 1961, while still a student, Hughes was caught up in controversy when a number of his classmates demonstrated in a student newspaper article that he had published plagiarised poetry by Terence Tiller and others, and a drawing by Leonard Baskin.

 Hughes left Australia for Europe in 1964, living for a time in Italy before settling in London in 1965, where he wrote for The Spectator, The Daily Telegraph, The Times, and The Observer, among others, and contributed to the London version of Oz.
 In 1970 he was appointed art critic for TIME magazine and moved to New York, where he soon became an influential voice.

 In 1966 Hughes published a history of Australian painting titled The Art of Australia, still considered an important work.

+He appeared with Lewis Nkosi and Olivier Todd in Three Swings on a Pendulum, a programme about "Swinging London" in 1967, which can be viewed on BBC iplayer.

 Hughes wrote and narrated the BBC eight-part series The Shock of the New (1980) on the development of modern art since the Impressionists.
 It was produced and in part directed by Lorna Pegram.
 It was accompanied by a book with the same title.
 John O'Connor of The New York Times said, "Agree or disagree, you will not be bored.
 Mr. Hughes has a disarming way of being provocative."

 Hughes's TV series American Visions (1997) reviewed the history of American art since the Revolution.
 Hughes's documentary on Francisco Goya, Goya: Crazy Like a Genius (2002), was broadcast on the first night of the new British domestic digital service, BBC Four.
 He created a one-hour update to The Shock of the New, titled The New Shock of the New, which first aired in 2004.
 He published the first volume of his memoirs, Things I Didn’t Know, in 2006.

+Following his death, Jonathan Jones wrote in The Guardian that Hughes "was simply the greatest art critic of our time and it will be a long while before we see his like again.
+He made criticism look like literature.
+He also made it look morally worthwhile.
+He lent a nobility to what can often seem a petty way to spend your life.
+Hughes could be savage, but he was never petty.
+There was purpose to his lightning bolts of condemnation".